ai-aimbot/AIMr/README.md

 # FAQ

-## Which games is kBOT compatible with?
+## Which games is AIMR compatible with?

-kBOT is expected to work with games that have player models resembling human anatomy.
+AIMR is expected to work with games that have player models resembling human anatomy.

-## How can I use kbot?
+## How can I use AIMR?

 **Due to the valorant bypass I implemented you need to make sure there are no windows in the way of the image grabber, make sure the detection window sees just the game, you can check using a `normal` version.

-To configure kBOT for your desired game, simply run the program, answer the questions it asks then use it!
+To configure AIMR for your desired game, simply run the program, answer the questions it asks then use it!
 The firing key is set when you run it (V1.3).

 ## How do I make it use GPU (RTX-ONLY)?
 ![image](https://github.com/kbdevs/ai-aimbot/assets/86767129/4231cfa3-6a3f-485e-aaa7-ef7a78680ae8)